 The activist who inspired millions, Mahatma Gandhi, once famously said, “If you don’t ask, you don’t get it.”
 Before you leave an organization it is important to consider what you need and how you’ll ask for it.

-For example, would you like to ask for a letter of recommendation before your last day?
+For example, would you like a letter of recommendation before your last day?
 Do you want to be the one to tell your colleagues why you are leaving the organization, in your own words?
 If you have been offered a severance package, you may want to ask for time to consult legal counsel before signing on the dotted line.
-Remember, it is up to you—not your employer—to think through what you need, be bold, and to make the ask.
+Remember, it is up to you—not your employer—to think through what you need.
+Be bold, and to make the ask.

 2. Maintain clear lines of communication